wp-plugins/fluid-responsive-slideshow/readme.txt

 *if you have any questions,comment,customization request please use [tonjoo forum](https://forum.tonjoostudio.com/thread-category/fluid-responsive-slideshow/ "tonjoo forum")*

-*You can view available skins on [skins demo](https://tonjoostudio.com/fluid-responsive-slideshow-skins/ "skins demo")*

 == Installation ==

 1. Grap the plugin from from wordpress plugin directory or Upload the fluid-responsive-slideshow folder to the /wp-content/plugins/ directory